hsanroman/NST-Manager/.github/ISSUE_TEMPLATE.md

 ## Context
 <!--- How has this issue affected you?
 What are you trying to accomplish? -->
 <!--- Providing context helps us come up with a solution that is most useful in the real world -->
+Please include a copy of your log under the IDE if possible>>>